How to Create a High Converting Landing Page in 2020

 It may sound strange, but the last restaurant you went to could teach you a lot about your website.

 Every time someone goes to a restaurant, they ask themselves 4 questions.
 They ask the exact same things when they go online.
 The answers determine whether they leave immediately or order the special.
-Get the answers right and your landing page conversion rate will soar.
+Get the answers right and your landing page becomes a high-converting sales machine.

 You arrive at the restaurant you’ve heard so much about, but you’re not sure it’s the right place…